Lost Traffic Ticket in IllinoisPage OverviewSUMMARY: How to Find Lost Illinois Traffic Ticket Information

 Neither the IL SOS nor the Illinois court system provides the option to search for lost traffic tickets online.

 Illinois provides a list of courts online.
+You'll have to call them to obtain information about your lost ticket.

-Pleading "guilty" means one of two things:
+Pleading "guilty" in Illinois means one of two things:

 - You'll plead "guilty," pay the ticket fine, and have a traffic conviction on your Illinois driving record.

-- You'll plead "guilty," pay the ticket fine, and attend traffic school to keep the IL traffic conviction off your driving record.
+- You'll plead "guilty," pay the ticket fine, and attend traffic school to keep the IL traffic violation conviction off your driving record.